 In Benue State, at Shepherd Heritage Academy and Makurdi International School, teachers who have BSc qualifications are being paid N30k monthly wages.
 This is even as one of the teachers who spoke to the MAWA Foundation pointed out that the workload is too much with little wage taken as a reward.

 The experience in Plateau State is not different, at the Glory International School, in Jos, the state capital.
-A teacher who spoke to MAWA Foundation said teachers with BSc qualification are paid N15k, while those with NCE are paid N8k respectively.
+A teacher who spoke to MAWA Foundation said teachers with BSc qualifications are paid N15k, while those with NCE are paid N8k respectively.
 This is even as he pointed out that the volume of work is huge for teachers to carry.

 In all the teachers that spoke to MAWA Foundation, the ones at Rich Model School, Eneka at Obio Akpo Local Government Area of Rivers State are the worse hit and most depressed.